sdercolin/vlabeler/README.md

 ### Scrolling
 - `Shift` + mouse wheel scroll: horizontal scroll
-- `F`: Scroll to center the current entry in the screen
+- `F` or Focus button in the center of bottom bar: Scroll to center the current entry in the screen

 ### Zoom in/out
 - `=` or numpad `+` or `+` button in the bottom bar: zoom in